 Step 8: Up till here, we have configured DRBD, Pacemaker, and Corosync on both machines.
 Now we will add virtual IP and Heartbeat resources for cluster communication purpose.

-Once we add these resources, our virtual IP will be ready to point to Jenkins application on the active server.
+Once we add these resources, our virtual IP will be ready to point to the Jenkins application on the active server.

-Testing Failover scenario:
+Testing Failover Scenario:

-We have created job1 on Jenkins server using virtual IP.
+We have created job1 on the Jenkins server using virtual IP.
 Ultimately it will be created on the active server.
-You can check that by opening active Jenkins server.
+You can check that by opening an active Jenkins server.
 But you will not be able to see this job1 on the passive server as it is in a passive state.

-Now, here we want to check failover scenario.
-Right now the virtual IP is pointing to the active server, so we will shut down the active server.
+Now, here we want to check the failover scenario.
+Right now, the virtual IP is pointing to the active server, so we will shut down the active server.
 Then the virtual IP should automatically point to the passive server.
 You can see the job1 is not available on the passive server in fig.3.
 Now check the fig.4 which is after shutting down the active server.

-We can also achieve high availability using different cloud providers services.
+We can also achieve high availability using different cloud providers' services.
 But, those services will not be cost-effective.
 Using open source tools like Pacemaker and DRBD is a cost-effective way to have high availability solutions and DRBD will always have added advantage over centralized data storage with decentralized data storage in case of data disk failure.